My mother Helen Bennett née Ritchie's family from Australia/Scotland

 After sailing the globe with work, Willie decided to settle in Sydney for a fresh

-Betsy Donaldson daughter of Robert and Marystart.
+Portrait of Betsy Donaldson who married William Ritchiestart.
 Betsy left her residence at 23 Meldrum Road, Kirkaldy and joined him with her widowed mother, Mary Donaldson.

 The family moved into Darley Street, North Sydney and Mary passed away there.
 She was buried exactly seven years after Robert had drowned.
 Willie was working on the ferries that crossed Sydney Harbour and they moved to 28 Riverroad West, Lane Cove.
 He was retrenched after the Sydney Harbour Bridge had been opened and they moved to 72 Kenneth Street in Longueville.